VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/term-facet.md

 # TermFacet ==~object~==

-The `TermFacet` type represents a facet used for filtering search results based on terms or categories.
+This type represents a facet used for filtering search results based on terms or categories.

 ## Fields